-- ➤ An accident form will be completed by the First Aider/relevant member of staff on the same day or as soon as possible after all incidents resulting in an injury - ➤ As much detail as possible should be supplied when reporting an accident, including all of the information included in the accident form at appendix 2 - > Records will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of. - ➤ All staff/visitor accidents and any accidents involving a child where further medical treatment or advice is needed must be recorded on "Assessnet" by the administrator (School Business Manager.)
-By completing an Assessnet record any accident which results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7) will be identified. - The School business manager will report any accidents logged on Assessnet to the Governing Body, Resources & Finance Committee, together with any trends or remedial actions required.
+- An accident record will be completed by the First Aider/relevant member of staff on the same day or as soon as possible after all incidents resulting in an injury. - ➤ As much detail as possible should be supplied when reporting an accident for minor incidents.
+A record must be directly reported on the Medical Tracker system.
+For more serious incidents where a child has been taken directly to hospital or a staff member has been injured, RIDDOR reporting may be necessary and an accident reporting form (Appendix 2) must be completed and submitted to the School Business Manager for submission on Assessnet to the Local Authority. - ➤ All staff/visitor accidents and any accidents involving a child where further medical treatment or advice is needed must be recorded on "Assessnet" by the administrator (School Business Manager.)
+By completing an Assessnet record any accident which results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7) will be identified. - ➤ The School Business Manager will report any accidents logged on Assessnet to the Governing Body, Resources & Finance Committee, together with any trends or remedial actions required as identified in data from both Assessnet and Medical Tracker. - > Records will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.